josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 Have a near-term view of implementation and a long-term vision.
 Start small but keep in mind where the application is heading.

-All of the application's code goes in a folder named `src`.
+All of the application's code goes in a directory named `src`.
-All feature areas are in their own folder, with their own NgModule.
+All feature areas are in their own directory, with their own NgModule.

 All content is one asset per file.
 Each component, service, and pipe is in its own file.
-All third party vendor scripts are stored in another folder and not in the `src` folder.
+All third party vendor scripts are stored in another directory and not in the `src` directory.
 You didn't write them and you don't want them cluttering `src`.
 Use the naming conventions for files in this guide.